rapidminer/gradle-plugin-rapidminer-code-quality/README.md

 - license (https://github.com/hierynomus/license-gradle-plugin)

 ## Added Tasks
+##### eclipseFindBugs
+The task will be added if FindBugs is activated and the Eclipse plugin is applied.
+It configures the FindBugs Eclipse plugin by copying files to the .settings/ project folder.

 ##### checkstyleInitDefaultConfig
 Copies the default checkstyle config file to the directory specified by configDir.
 Will be executed before check tasks if checkstyleUseDefaultConfig is set to true.